magento/merchdocs/src/sales/mini-cart.md

 ![The shopper displays the shopping cart sidebar from a product page]({% link sales/assets/storefront-mini-cart-watch.png %}){: .zoom}
 _Mini Cart_

+{:.bs-callout-info}
+In some cases _registered_ customer Mini Cart may be not synchronized across the multiple devices and browsers automatically.
+To synchronize your Mini Cart in such cases, just open the [Shopping Cart]({% link sales/cart.md %}) page on that another device or browser.

 ## Configure the mini cart

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.